WE ARE NOW HIRING FOR THE POSITION

-The Constable Selection System (CSS) has changed as of January 1, 2020.
+The Cadet/ Constable/ Special Constable Selection System (CSS) has changed as of January 1, 2025.

-For information on this new process, please visit www.oacpcertificate.ca
+For information on this new process, please visit oacpcertificate.ca

 The Chatham-Kent Police Service strives to attract, identify and hire the best available candidates and thereby ensure those candidates will contribute to the professionalism of our organization.
 The CKPS Recruit Selection testing is an important component of our selection process as it assists us to identify the best candidates.